totalspectrum/spin2cpp/README.md

 OVERVIEW
 ========

+Spin is a language that is the "native" language of the Parallax Propeller chip (a very cool multi-core microprocessor).
+Spin is normally compiled to a bytecode which is interpreted by a program in ROM.
+This results in space efficient but slow code.
+In contrast, C compilers can produce direct machine language.

 spin2cpp started off as a program to convert Spin language programs to C++.
 It has grown considerably past that now, and can perform conversions like: